aamirmailbox7-commits/SQL-Project-Brazilian-E-Commerce-Public-Dataset/README.md

 GROUP BY 1
 ORDER BY SUM(q.price + q.freight_value) DESC;
 💳 2.
 Payment & Customer Insights
-Analyzing transaction types and identifying high-value "Power Users."
+Analyzing how customers interact with the platform and identifying top-tier contributors.

 Payment Method Distribution
 SQL